Join us to learn more about the Palmer School MSLIS offered at NYU’s Bobst Library:

-Learn more about Palmer at one of our upcoming information sessions!
-The dates are…
+Learn more about Palmer at one of our information sessions.

 For details on graduation procedures and commencement day please see this page.